-Values Clarification, Humanism, and Morals Education in Public Schools
+Values Clarification, Humanism, Morals Education in Public Schools

 Here is the typical approach: